 Emily is from Atlanta, Georgia and graduated from Salem College in Winston-Salem, North Carolina.
 There she met her future husband, David, a native of Duxbury.
 After some time in both North and South Carolina, Emily, David and their three children decided to move to Duxbury, where they had spent many summers visiting David’s family, and where they could begin a new adventure.
 Their daughter Emma is a civil engineer and lives in the Boston area.
 Emma’s wife, Autumn is also a civil engineer in the Boston area.
-Their son, Edward is a marine mechanic with Atlantic Boats in Plymouth; their youngest, Ross, is a student at U Mass Boston.
+Their older son, Edward is a marine mechanic and their younger son, Ross is in sales and marketing.

 Emily enjoys playing tennis, needlepoint, reading and walking.
 Emily believes that Jesus Christ brought the Gospel for ALL people.
 She also believes that we must be the church out in the world and reminds us often to take the Gospel out of the church walls and not to leave it in the pews.
 Emily can be reached at the Congo church or via email at CCSDPastor@comcast.net.